zhouwei0603/my-proj/README.md

 All services, includeing MySQL, data access service and VUE portal, share a virtual network for communicating between the services.

+Run this command to build the image on your local machine and start the container.
+You only need to run this command the first time, and whenever you make changes to docker-compose.yml.

 <!-- Docker MySQL -->

 ## Create MySQL docker